Basics for every style essence, part 2

 Romantic Jacket

-Here our Gamine jacket transforms to be fully Romantic, with the angles becoming curves.
+Our Gamine jacket transforms to be fully Romantic, with the angles becoming curves.

-On this Romantic jacket, the low, curvy neckline approximates a sweetheart shape (possibly the most flattering neckline style for Romantic), and the bust is emphasized with gathers.
+Here the low, curvy neckline approximates a sweetheart shape (possibly the most flattering neckline style for Romantic), and the bust is emphasized with gathers.

 Instead of being angular and boxy, the silhouette becomes fitted, with detail resembling corset boning.
 We can’t see the jacket’s length, but either a cropped or full-length silhouette works for Romantic when the rest of the elements are as glam as they are here.
 A jacket with a large peplum can also be Romantic.